-Current, fee-paying students at Southern Illinois University Carbondale that meet the following qualifications may apply for a position on the Advisory Board:
+Current, fee-paying students at Southern Illinois University Carbondale that meet the following qualifications may apply:

-- ✓ No more than two representatives from a single club may serve on the Board. - ✓ Executive officers (e.g., President, Vice President, Treasurer, Safety Officer, and Secretary) from each club are eligible to apply for membership. - ✓ The potential member has served on the Sport Club Council for at least one semester. - ✓ The potential member is in "good standing" with the University.
+- ✓ Executive officers (e.g., President, Vice President, Treasurer, Safety Officer, and Secretary), non-executive officers, and non-officers from each club are eligible to apply for membership. - ✓ The potential member has served on the Sport Club Council for at least one semester. - ✓ The potential member is in "good standing" with the University.
 A student's academic and disciplinary status determines their "standing" with the University. - ✓ The potential member's club is in Good Standing.

-Sport Club Council members that aspire to join the Advisory Board are expected to complete the Sport Club Advisory Board Application by the stated deadline and deliver a short speech to the Sport Club Council.
+No more than two representatives from a single club may serve on the Advisory Board.
+Advisory Board elections are held every Spring Semester for the following academic year.
+Sport Club Council members that aspire to join the Advisory Board are expected to submit the Sport Club Advisory Board Application by the stated deadline and deliver a short speech to the Sport Club Council.